The Sharon Academy

-The Sharon Academy (TSA) refers both to a middle and high school located in Sharon, Vermont, USA.
+The Sharon Academy (TSA) is a middle and high school both located in Sharon, Vermont, USA.
+Although, TSA is considered an independent school at the federal level, it still receives some payment from the state of Vermont and the town of Sharon.

 History

 The Academy opened as a middle school with 12 students in one classroom of an old schoolhouse in September 1996.
 When students in the first class approached 8th grade graduation, and the prospect of transferring to high school, they expressed a desire to continue their education at TSA.
 The Vermont Department of Education approved the Academy's application to expand to include grades 9–12.

 Enrollment numbers grew annually until the school reached its full capacity of 156 students.
 The Academy had outgrown the old schoolhouse, and construction began on a new facility on a hill overlooking the White River.
 The middle school continues to offer integrated studies at The Old Schoolhouse in Sharon, while the high school occupies the new facility, with a full size gym, a yurt village, an art room, a writing center, library, and science lab.
 The common area overlooks the river, surrounding valley, and mountains.

 The Academy is a member of the Coalition of Essential Schools.